ubiquity/rpc-handler/README.md

   - For Permit2-related operations: Only uses RPCs with correct Permit2 bytecode
 - **Whitelisting:** Uses a configurable `src/rpc-whitelist.json` to manage the pool of RPCs to test.
 - **Caching:** Caches detailed latency test results (including status/errors) in `.rpc-cache.json` (Node.js) or `localStorage` (browser) to speed up subsequent requests (default 1-hour TTL).
-- **Fallback:** Automatically retries requests with the next fastest valid RPC (using the same 'ok' > 'syncing' priority) if the primary choice fails.
+- **Robust Fallback:** Automatically iterates through the ranked list of available RPCs if the initial attempt fails, ensuring higher resilience.
+Uses round-robin selection for initial attempts across concurrent requests to distribute load.
 - **Contract Interaction:** Includes a `readContract` helper function (using `viem`) for easy read-only smart contract calls (requires user-provided ABI).
+- **Configurable Logging:** Control log verbosity (`debug`, `info`, `warn`, `error`, `none`) via constructor options.
+Default is `warn`.
+- **Isomorphic:** Designed for both Node.js/Bun backend and browser/worker environments.
+Uses `localStorage` for caching in browsers and defaults to a temporary file in Node.js (configurable path).
-- **TypeScript:** Written in TypeScript with type definitions.
+- **TypeScript:** Written in TypeScript with type definitions and source maps included in the build.

 ## Installation